Museums

 Port Huron’s outdoor offerings are hard to resist in the summer, but don’t overlook some of the unique experiences that are indoors.
 The Port Huron Museum network of sites is FREE for all visitors.

-Learn, play, enjoy and immerse yourself in the history of the region, along with special children’s exhibits like Discovery City, as you get acquainted with the boyhood home of Thomas Edison.
+Learn, play, enjoy and immerse yourself in the history of the region, as you get acquainted with the boyhood home of Thomas Edison.

 Our Museums and Centers

 • Port Huron Museum Carnegie Center Constructed in 1902 as part of Andrew Carnegie’s international network of libraries, this newly restored space offers temporary exhibits and a permanent showcase.
-Throughout 2022, “Discovery City,” a Port Huron-focused play site for children, is housed in the museum.
 Hands-on re-creations of local landmarks such as Pine Grove Park, Lakeside Beach and Thomas Edison’s laboratory inspire imaginations and fun.

 • Experience Center at SC4 Home of Michigan’s only “Challenger Learning Center.”
 This site focuses on fostering a passion for learning for “kids” of all ages.
 It hosts a fully immersive space-themed experience.